A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Sixth Street During The Day

 In the morning, make your way back to Sixth Street – this time for a daytime experience.
-While well-known as a must-see Austin nightlife spot, there is plenty to see during daylight hours, too.
+First, feast on a sumptuous breakfast.

 Then, with a full stomach, take a walk down 6th and pop into a few shops or check out the Museum of the Weird for fun souvenirs.

-Mid-morning, delve into the history of Austin at the Texas Capitol building.
+Mid-morning, delve into the history of Austin at the Texas State Capitol.
 The gorgeous structure was built in 1888, features a phenomenal dome and is a top place to visit in Austin.

 Start off with a free 30-minute guided tour, where your local guide will fill you in on all the important history.